elmar-hinz/Learn.GettingAndCleaningData.Project/README.md

 ## Checklist to Assist Reviewers

+Above each function within the code file you find a documentation.
+Within this documentation I give the reasoning for my decisions for each of the required steps.
+This comments are the central documentation.

+Primarly have a look to the funtionc `Analyser()$main()` wich explains the overall order of the processing.

+To view the result data: `View(read.table("tidy_data.txt", header = T))`

 1. Has the student submitted a tidy data set?
     1. wide or long?
         * See: https://github.com/elmar-hinz/Learn.GettingAndCleaningData.Project/blob/master/tidy_data.txt